-If you do not have a Form Fill Profile, go to your LastPass Icon in your browser, select Fill Form and choose to ‘Add a Profile’.
+If you do not have a Form Fill Profile, select Create New Profile option in Credit Monitoring window.
+Or go to your LastPass Icon in your browser, select Fill Form and choose to ‘Add a Profile’.
 A profile can also be created from the Vault by clicking on the Form Fill tab and selecting “Add Profile”.
 Enter all personal data needed, including your name, address, social security number, phone number and birth date.
 Once complete, check the “Enable free credit monitoring” and save the profile, agreeing to changes made.
 Now that free credit monitoring is enabled, you will receive a pop-up notification on your desktop and an email alerting you to any changes that may affect your credit report.

 Click on the link to see your credit monitoring page.
 On this page, you will see notifications of any suspicious credit activity, as well as a link to upgrade your service to premium.

 What is LastPass Premium Credit Monitoring?